-Pack a box of necessity items and ask your foreman to load it on the moving truck last.
+Pack a box of necessary items and ask your foreman to load it on the moving truck last.
 This assures your box is the first item unloaded at your new home.

 Moving Advice #9:

-Upon arrival at your new home, let your electronic devices “acclimate” itself to room temperature before plugging it in.
+Upon arrival at your new home, let your electronic devices “acclimate” themselves to room temperature before plugging it in.

 Moving Advice #10:

 If you have lived in your home for a very long time, you may wish to keep your home phone number.
 To do this you can port your landline phone number to a cell phone and bring it with you.
 This way when friends and family try to reach you, they can still dial your old number!
 The whole process can take 1-2 weeks, so plan to call your cell phone carrier about 2 weeks before your move date.
 Be sure not to cancel the service with your current carrier until the number is completely moved over to the new device.